TahshinSharon/Social-distance-detection/README.md

 # Social-distance-detection
-This is a digital image processing lab project.This projects aim is to detect number of people are not maintaining the social distance while they are outing.This project take video file as input and then analysis the video and give the output
+This lab project involves processing digital images.The goal of this project is to identify the number of people who do not maintain social distance while they are out and about.This project receives a video file as input, analyses the video, and outputs the results.